cggs-matthew-pham/cggs-digital-tutorials/robodk/02-jog-and-place-targets.md

 Repeat for two more targets:

-1. **A higher position** — keep θ1 the same, raise the arm by increasing θ2 (try -10°).
-Teach Target → rename `MyTarget2`.
+1. **A higher position** — keep θ1 the same, raise the arm by increasing θ2 (try -5°).
+Teach Target → rename `MyTarget2` to something like `Approach90`.
 This could serve as an approach or retract pose.
-2. **A position to one side** — swing θ1 to about 60–70° so the base rotates.
-Teach Target → rename `MyTarget3`.
+2. **A position to one side** — swing θ1 another 60-70° so the base rotates (e.g. from 110° to 180°).
+Teach Target → rename `MyTarget3` to something like `Place90`.
 This could be a "place" position.

 You should now have three targets under Work Area, each at a different position.